damosull/voting-portal/README.md

 If you want to run automated tests on Viewpoint, but have little or no idea on how to run specific test scripts, then follow below steps.
 This will help you run specific automated test scripts from the Viewpoint Regression Test Suite, Automation Backlog Test Suite or the Automated Smoke Tests.

-To run tests on Azure Pipelines, go to [`this link`](https://dev.azure.com/glasslewis/Development/_build?definitionId=430), click on `Run pipeline`, put the command suggested below under `Build Parameters` and click `Run`
+To run tests on Azure Pipelines, go to [`this link`](https://dev.azure.com/glasslewis/Development/_build?definitionId=430), click on `Run pipeline`, put the command suggested below under `Build Parameters`.
+Choose the test environment as required and make sure you change the number of parallel instances to 1.
+Then, Click `Run`.

 ## Running any test case from Azure DevOps

 - To run specific tests where you know the test ID(can be seen in the test URL), mention the Azure test IDs in this command.
-For example, if I want to run test case ID 28722 and 50530, the command to use in the `Build Parameters` field would be `npx cypress run --config specPattern='**/*.feature' --env tags='@28722 or @50530'`
+For example, if I want to run test case ID 28722, the command to use in the `Build Parameters` field would be `npx cypress run --env tags=@28722`
 - To run multiple tests, just add those test IDs in the tags section of the above command, eg: `tags='@xyz or @abc or @lmn or @pqr or @fgh'`

 <br/>